 9. Highly suboptimal investor syndicate.

-If it’s a party round, or at least, a group round … make sure the VCs in the round know who’s investing.
-Finding out at the 11th hour that the rest of the syndicate is unlikely to write another check can spook VCs.
+If it’s a party round, or at least, a group round … at least make sure the VCs in the round know who else is investing.
+Finding out at the 11th hour that the rest of the syndicate is unlikely to write another check can spook some VCs.
 VCs know we often have to put more money into the company to get over bumps and humps.
 If the rest of the syndicate can’t do that, and we’re the only one that realistically will write a second check … it may be OK.
 But again, finding out at the 11th hour can blow up the deal.
 Talk about the syndicate upfront, and get VC buy-in early, if you can.

 10. Non-standard, “Us vs. Them” vesting.